ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 | Tier 1	| 10 IOPS/GB	| A 100-GB volume receives 1000 IOPS. \n This is 3.3x faster than tier 3. |
 | Tier 3	| 3 IOPS/GB	| A 100-GB volume receives 300 IOPS. |
 | Fixed IOPS	| 5000 IOPS regardless of size |	A 100-GB volume receives 5000 IOPS. |
-{: caption="Table 4. tier and IOPS mapping" caption-side="bottom"}
+{: caption="Table 4.
+Tier and IOPS mapping" caption-side="bottom"}

 The use of fixed IOPS is limited to volumes with a size of 200 GB or less, which is the break even size with Tier 0 (200 GB @ 25 IOPS/GB = 5000 IOPS).
 {: important}

-Flexible IOPS is currently available in `x`, `y`, `z` and `abc` data centers.
+Flexible IOPS is currently available in `SYD04`, `MON01`, and `WDC07` data centers.
 Flexible IOPS will be deployed in other data centers over time.
 {: note}

 ### Working with the APIs